VoltKraft/PBS_Chunk_Checker/README.md

   - `proxmox-backup-debug`
 - The script validates that these CLI tools are available before starting and aborts with an actionable error if they are missing.
 - Use the `--no-emoji` flag when your terminal cannot display Unicode emoji; the script will switch to ASCII labels automatically.
 ---

+---

+## 💬 Contact & Community

+Issues and feature requests are welcome via GitHub Issues.
+Please read the [`CONTRIBUTING.md`](./CONTRIBUTING.md) first.

+## ⭐ Support the Project

+If you find Chronos useful, consider leaving a star on GitHub ⭐ It helps visibility and supports continued development.

+---